robinstraub/fabrique/docs/src/concepts/models.md

 # use fabrique::prelude::*;
 # use uuid::Uuid;
 #[derive(Model)]
-pub struct Anvil {
+pub struct Product {
     id: Uuid,
     name: String,
-    weight: i32,
+    price_cents: i32,
 }
 # fn main() {}
 ```

 ## Table Names

 By convention, the "snake case", plural name of the struct will be used as the table name unless another name is explicitly specified.
-So, in this case, Fabrique will assume the `Anvil` model stores records in the `anvils` table, while a `RocketShoe` model would store records in a `rocket_shoes` table.
+So, in this case, Fabrique will assume the `Product` model stores records in the `products` table, while a `RocketShoe` model would store records in a `rocket_shoes` table.

 If your model's corresponding database table does not fit this convention, you may manually specify the model's table name by defining a table attribute on the model: